Mercedes-Benz to revive Maybach brand for top end S-Class

 Daimler, which owns the Mercedes-Benz brand, said it would unveil the new Mercedes-Maybach S 600 limousine at the Guangzhou Motor Show and Los Angeles Auto Show this month, confirming a Reuters report from April.

-In 2012, Mercedes-Benz stopped making Maybach limousines after the vehicles, which were based on a unique design and costing around $380,000, failed to sell heavily enough.
+In 2012, Mercedes-Benz stopped making Maybach limousines after the vehicles, which were based on a unique design and costing around $380,000, failed to selll heavily enough.

 At the time, Maybach vehicles were marketed as a separate brand from Mercedes-Benz.
 Among the owners were rap stars, oligarchs and royals including Russia's Roman Abramovich, musician Jay-Z and King Juan Carlos of Spain.